 As a freelancer, there may be a few more clauses you'd like to include.
 For instance, you may wish to address what happens with information you may collect when a client contracts with you.
 You might also have a clause on data collection through email correspondence and data gleaned through mailing lists.

-Without further ado, let's dive a bit deeper into each of these clauses.
+Let's dive a bit deeper into each of these clauses.

 The bottom line is that users are entitled to see what sort of data you collect from them up front and from the very beginning of their interactions with you.